qooxdoo/qooxdoo/docs/development/howto/internationalization.md

 If the string given to `tr` does not have a translation under the current locale, the string itself will be returned.

+If the string given to `tr` is the empty string, the header of the .po file is returned (which can be a bit confusing if done accidentally, but is correct according to the [PO specs](https://www.gnu.org/software/gettext/manual/html_node/PO-Files.html#PO-Files PO specs).

 There is one exception to the simple rule that all strings can just be replaced by wrapping them in an appropriate `this.tr()` function call:
 If init values of dynamic properties (core/understanding_properties)